playgen/SUGAR-SocialGamification/doc/concepts/criteria.md

 <xref:PlayGen.SUGAR.Contracts.EvaluationCriteriaCreateRequest> are the goals which a <xref:user> or <xref:group> are set in order to complete an <xref:achievement> or <xref:skill>.
 At least one must be assigned and only information stored within <xref:evaluationData> can be queried against.

-In order to set up an <xref:PlayGen.SUGAR.Contracts.EvaluationCriteriaCreateRequest> , the following must be passed:
+In order to set up an <xref:PlayGen.SUGAR.Contracts.EvaluationCriteriaCreateRequest>, the following must be passed:

 - Key - The fundermental piece of any criteria.
 All data collected will require the key to match with what is given here.

+- <xref:PlayGen.SUGAR.Common.EvaluationDataCategory> - The category of EvaluationData being queried against.
+As with key, only data that matches this category will be collected.
+    - Example - if "GameData" is given as EvaluationDataCategory, only data also stored as "GameData" will be checked against.

 - <xref:PlayGen.SUGAR.Common.EvaluationDataType> - The type of data being queried against.
 As with key, only data that matches this type will be collected.
     - Example - if "String" is given as DataType, only data also stored as "String" will be checked against.